NVIDIA DOCA Installation Guide for Linux

 Users wishing to build their own customized BlueField OS image can use the BFB build environment.
 Please refer to the bfb-build project in this GitHub webpage for more information.

-For a customized BlueField OS image to boot on the UEFI secure-boot-enabled DPU (default DPU secure boot setting), the OS must be either signed with an existing key in the UEFI DB (e.g., the Microsoft key), or UEFI secure boot must be disabled.
+For a customized BlueField OS image to boot on the UEFI secure-boot-enabled BlueField (default BlueField secure boot setting), the OS must be either signed with an existing key in the UEFI DB (e.g., the Microsoft key), or UEFI secure boot must be disabled.
 Please refer to the "Secure Boot" page under NVIDIA BlueField DPU Platform Operating System Documentation for more details.

 For full instructions about setting up a development environment, refer to the NVIDIA DOCA Developer Guide.